AIHubCentral/docs/assets/RVC/Cloud/Applio Lightning Ai.md

 <img src="../lighting.ai/studio.png" alt="image" width="1400">‎

 c.
 Set the studio type to code, teamspace to vision model and select any gpu you want for the machine.
-Click create when you've selected everything
+Click create when you've selected everything.

 <img src="../lighting.ai/setting.png" alt="image" width="400">‎